 The County, its officers and employees are defendants in a number of lawsuits.
-Such litigation includes, but is not limited to, actions commenced and claims asserted against the County arising out of alleged torts, civil rights violations, and breaches of contracts including union and employee disputes, condemnation proceedings, assessment review and other alleged violations of law.
+Such litigation includes, but is not limited to, actions commenced and claims asserted against the County arising out of or related to: alleged torts, civil rights violations, and breaches of contracts including union and employee disputes, condemnation proceedings, assessments and other alleged violations of law.
 The County intends to defend itself vigorously against all claims and actions.
 See "APPENDIX A - INFORMATION ABOUT THE COUNTY" herein.